linfocito/termbar/README.md

 # termbar - A simple window manager status bar made with a xterm window

 ### Introduction
 Termbar is a status bar made only with a xterm window and a shell script.
-This particular configuration is intended for use with OpenBSD and cwm, with no external dependency, but could be adapted to work in other OS/WM.
+This particular configuration is intended for use with OpenBSD and cwm, with only one external dependency (a font with the used glyphs), but could be adapted to work in other OS/WM.

 The termbar idea came, originally, from [Vetelko][1], but this one is more directly based on the great [implementation by Joel Carnat][2] of the [Gonzalo's version][3].
 This implementation adds, besides minor adaptations and corrections, a field (in leftmost position) showing:
    - the current group and active window's name